-Transport: Four to five day tours are the easiest way to see the region and Sa Pa-Bac Ha packages can be arranged from any travellers’ café in Hanoi; otherwise a train runs from Hanoi to Lao Cai from where bus transfers are available
+Transport: A three to four day tour is good enough to get the feel of the Sapa-Bac Ha region, easily arranged at any travellers’ cafe in Hanoi.
+Otherwise a train runs from Hanoi to Lao Cai (approx. 10 hrs) from where bus transfers are available.

-Admission: Three day, two night tours start at US$80
+Admission: Three day, two night tours start at 140 USD.